Sharon-B/Recipe-Box/README.md

 ## Issues/Solutions

 I was getting an error in the console as my scripts.js file with my emailjs code for the contact form was loading on every page.
-I have the function setup to window.onload so it was giving an error when loading the other pages ie not the contact page.
+I have the function setup to window.onload so it was giving an error when loading the other pages i.e. not the contact page.
 To resolve this I moved the emailjs code into it's own emailjs.js file and set up a script at the bottom of the contact.html page so that this only loads now when the contact.html page is opened.

 The edit_user() function was overwriting the whole document eventhough only the username and/or email and not the password field were being updated.
 To resolve this I added $set to the edit_user() function so that it would update specific fields only.
+I subsequently added $set to the edit_recipe() & edit_category functions as well.

 Search was not functioning properly since adding in the pagination only the first page would be returned.
-Initially I was going to just remove the pagination from this page but after researching this on Slack I found a solution thanks to [Edb83](https://github.com/Edb83/self-isolution).
-In order to get the search query to also work with pagination it was necessary to set query = request.args.get("query") in the search function and set method="GET" in the search form and in the search route.
+Initially I was going to just remove the pagination from this page but after researching this on Slack I found a solution thanks to [Edb83](https://github.com/Edb83/self-isolution/blob/master/app.py).
+In order to get the search query to also work with pagination it was necessary to set `query = request.args.get("query")` in the search function and set `method="GET"` in the search form and in the search route.

 Chrome Dev Tools showed a warning in the console for autocomplete on the username and password fields of the registration and log in forms.
 To remove this I added the autocomplete attribute for username & password inputs On the login form I set autocomplete="username" for the username & autocomplete="current-password" for the password input field.
-On the register form I set autocomplete="username" for the username & autocomplete="new-password" for the password input field.
+On the register form I set `autocomplete="username"` for the username & `autocomplete="new-password"` for the password input field.
 This ensures that the browser does not try to autocomplete a username or password where it could possibly autocomplete with somebody else's password/username.

 I was getting the following warning in the console in Chrome Dev Tools: